How to Fund a Business Acquisition: Strategic Options | 7 Park Avenue Financial

 What is Acquisition Finance

-Acquisition financing is the purchase of all or a majority of another company's shares or assets to gain ownership control of most or all of another company. - Purchasing more than 50% of a target firm's stock and other assets allows the buyer to make decisions around the future of the business.
+Acquisition financing is the purchase of a majority of another company's shares or assets to gain ownership control of most or all of another company.
+Purchasing more than 50% of a target firm's stock and other assets allows the buyer to make decisions about the future of the business.

-Acquisition financing is the way in which a company funds a merger via various forms of capital and equity - larger transactions may involve the use of a private equity firm or specialized funding for intangible assets
+Acquisition financing is how a company funds a merger via various forms of capital and equity - larger transactions may involve the use of a private equity firm or specialized funding for intangible assets.

 What are the methods of financing a takeover?